Vogelsberg: Tourism

 The Vogelsberg is known for its winter sports areas on the Herchenhainer Höhe and Hoherodskopf (Alpine skiing and 55 km of loipes).

 In summer, apart from hiking, cycling is well catered for on the numerous long-distance cycling routes such as the Volcano Cycleway (Vulkanradweg, Vogelsberg Southern Railway Cycleway (Vogelsberger Südbahnradweg ...).
 Moreover, there are regular RMV buses, the so-called Vulkan Express running from Büdingen, Stockheim, Nidda, Hungen, Mücke and Schlitz via Lauterbach at weekends to the heights of the Vogelsberg.
 These buses are equipped with bicycle trailers.
 The majority of bus routes run to the Hoherodskopf and so may be used in combination.

 The Volcano and Southern Railway Cycleways are tarmacked and may also be used by inline skaters.
 There is a large network of signposted cycleways in and around the Vogelsberg Nature Fitness Park around the highest summits and also 70 km of signed mountain bike routes.

-The Hoherodskopf is the touristic centre of the region.
-Here you will find the Nature Conservation Information Centre for the High Vogelsberg Nature Park and a tourist information centre for the town of Schotten, which are open daily all year-round.
-From this point, three nature trails have been set up, covering in the fields of geology, nature and sensory perception.
+The Hoherodskopf is the tourism centre of the region.
+Located here are the Nature Conservation Information Centre for the High Vogelsberg Nature Park and a tourist information centre for the town of Schotten, which are open daily all year-round.
+From this point, three nature trails have been set up, covering the fields of geology, nature and sensory perception.
 There is a summer toboggan run, a tree ropes course, numerous hiking trails and several restaurants.